Recommended Personal Computer Configurations

 Knowing what you plan to spend on your initial purchase, as well as over the lifespan of your computer, will dictate many of your other decisions.
 You should try to buy a computer that will last you four years, but you may end up buying a new one after two.
 The saying "you get what you pay for" applies very strongly to computers.
 Purchasing a lower end laptop will typically result in a shorter life span.

 Computer Configuration Recommendations

 When purchasing wireless accessories choose dual band technology (2.4 GHz and 5.0 GHz capable.)

 You may also need to purchase accessories that are not included with a new computer purchase such as a DVI or display port cable for your monitor, and surge protector.

-We support computers running Windows 10, 8, 7, Vista and Mac OS X (10.7 or higher) on campus.
+We support computers running Windows 10, 8, OS X (11 or higher) on campus.
 PCs should have all current patches and updates installed.

 Students do not need to worry about bringing a personal printer to school with them.
 Printing is included with student tuition more information about printing on campus is availble on our Printing page.

 Microsoft Office, Adobe Creative Cloud and other software are available to students, faculty and staff a reduced price compared to what you will pay from a computer vendor.

 Click on Special Pricing for Personal Software located on the right of this page for additional information